zqs1022/interpretableCNN/README.md

 # Citation

 Please cite the following paper, if you use this code.
-Quanshi Zhang, Ying Nian Wu, and Song-Chun Zhu, "Interpretable Convolutional Neural Networks," in arXiv:1710.00935, 2017
+Quanshi Zhang, Ying Nian Wu, and Song-Chun Zhu, "Interpretable Convolutional Neural Networks," in CVPR, 2018

 # How to use